Enterprise LMS – what is it and how does it work?

 Total cost of ownership (TCO) for software is usually calculated by including the up-front costs of the software itself and licensing for end users.
 Then there’s the costs associated with administration, complex workflow design and implementation, support from vendors or contractors, and how quickly the solution can service your overall business needs (time to value).

 Some vendor solutions are expensive to purchase, pushing up your capital investment, but ongoing support is included along with implementation assistance.
 This may be a good option for keeping ongoing operational costs low.
 However, be aware that you may get a standard suite of functionality.
 Other solutions can flip this model, with no platform costs (for example open-source software platforms like Moodle).
-However, they do require design and build costs, as well as ongoing support to support and maintain it.
+However, they do require design and build costs, as well as ongoing support and maintenance.
 The key to success here is choosing the right technology services partner to work with.

-Architecture for evolving delivery models
+Ensuring architecture for evolving delivery models.

 The rapid use case change in LMSs has meant the technology has been pressure tested to scale.
 There has been a step change from managing just a handful of students interacting remotely, to an entire user base needing to access material using the different delivery models.